Prabisha/Minimalistic-Map-ChapelHill/README.md

-# Chapel Hill Minimalistic Map Visualization
+# Creating minimalistic map using Open Street Map
 This project generates a minimalistic map of Chapel Hill, North Carolina, using OpenStreetMap data.
 The map highlights the street network within a specified radius, styled with a dark grey background and white streets.
 It serves as an example of geospatial data analysis and visualization using Python.

 ## Features